CivilEngrTools/pyCET_demo/regression/test/AISC_14th_Example_IIA-17.md

 ### 1 Summary

+To demonstrate the calcuations from AISC 14th Design Examples II.A-17, SINGLE-PLATE CONNECTION (CONVENTIONALBEAM-TO-COLUMN FLANGE).
+Origianl information

+Given:

+Design a single-plate connection between an ASTM A992 W1650 beam and an ASTM A992 W1490 column flange to support the following beam end reactions:

+RD = 8.0 kips

+RL = 25 kips

+Rn = 33 kips (ASD method)

+Use 3/4-in.-diameter ASTM A325-N or F1852-N bolts in standard holes, 70-ksi electrode welds and an ASTM A36 plate

+#### Capacity Table
 Beam Web
 | Limit State    | Design Value | Check value | Ratio | Check Result | Reference |
 |----------------|-------|-------------|-------|-------|-------|